pgoldtho/drone-monitor/README.md

 Cellular modem connections are expensive, therefore we need to make sure the drones report back their location using as little data as possible.
 Drones should be configured to POST their location using HTTPS every 30 seconds.

 An MQTT wrapper could be added as a separate module if HTTP requests prove to be unreliable or overly expensive.

+## Running the Application

+Use `npm start` to launch the application then navigate to http://localhost:3200/ to view the UI.
+Running  `npm test` will execute a series of regression tests for the REST APIs.